Healthdirect Free Australian health advice you can count on.

 What is sarcoidosis?

 Sarcoidosis is an inflammatory disease in which cells from the immune system cluster together to form tiny lumps in different parts of the body.
 These are known as sarcoid granulomas.
-They usually occur in the lungs and nearby lymph nodes.
+They usually occur in the lungs and nearby lymph nodes but can occur anywhere in the body.
 They are not cancerous.

 What are the symptoms of sarcoidosis?

-Some people with sarcoidosis have no symptoms, and the condition is just picked up when they have a chest x-ray for another reason.
+Some people with sarcoidosis have no symptoms, but your doctor might see that you have it when you have a scan or chest x-ray for another reason.

-Other people have mild through to severe symptoms that can develop and disappear very quickly, or develop gradually and last for years.
+Other people have symptoms that range from mild to severe.
+Symptoms might develop and disappear very quickly, or develop gradually and last for years.

 If you do have symptoms, you might: